-As part of this commitment to improving our services, at the end of each assignment, we will ask the client for feedback about the Key Medical Services' service and may ask for a clinical reference.
+As part of this commitment to improving our services, at the end of each assignment, we will ask the client for feedback.

-We may also ask you to share with Key Medical Services your GMC formal colleague and patient feedback, which you are required to do every five years for revalidation.
-We encourage sharing of feedback from all our clinicians so that we can share good practice and support where required
+We may also ask GPs to share with Key Medical Services their GMC formal colleague and patient feedback, which is required every five years for revalidation.
+We encourage sharing of feedback from all our clinicians so that we can share good practice and support where required.